clownix/cloonix/xdoc/doc/clients.rst

     cloonix_osh nemo ciscovm
     cloonix_ocp nemo config.cfg ciscovm:running-config

-Look at the cisco or the mikrotik for example of use.
+Look at the cisco directory for example of use.

+Notes:

-Note that the user "admin" must exist in the guest for this to work. look for "admin" inside cloonix_osh and change it if you which.
+The user "admin" must exist in the guest for this to work. look for "admin" inside cloonix_osh and change it if you which.

+The kvm machines where cloonix_osh is used will keep the red color indicating that the cloonix_agent is not operationnal.

 cloonix_ocp